Exact affine conditioning beyond Gaussians: a unique characterization of the ensemble Kalman update

-\end{proposition} A proof can be found in the appendix. \begin{remark} In settings where there are non-linear features $\phi$ such that $X \stackrel{d}{=}\phi(Z, Y)$, natural extensions of the EnKU like the conditional mean filter ($\phi(Z,Y) = Z + f(Y)$) \cite{lei2011moment, hoang2021machine} or the stochastic map filter ($\phi$ has triangular structure) \cite{spantini2022coupling} exist and have been studied. \end{remark} The question we answer in the remainder of this section is whether there can be other affine transports
+\end{proposition} A proof can be found in the appendix. \begin{remark} Note that the inclusion $\supseteq$ in the set equality above is closely related to \cite[Remark 4]{spantini2022coupling}, where exact and generally nonlinear transport-based conditioning is characterized from an independence viewpoint.
+Specifically, the authors remark that if a map $S\in\mathrm{Lin}$ is invertible in the $x$-component, and satisfies $S(X,Y)\indep Y$ for $(X,Y)\sim\pi$, then the map $\ell := S(\cdot,y_\star)^{-1}\circ S$ implements exact conditioning, i.e., $\ell_\sharp\pi=\pi_{X\mid Y=y}$.
+The independent-rendering choice $S(x,y)=x-\Sigma_{XY}\Sigma_{YY}^\dagger y$ recovers precisely the EnKU update.
+Motivated by this perspective, in settings where nonlinear structure is present---specifically, when there exist nonlinear features $\phi$ such that $X \stackrel{d}{=} \phi(Z,Y)$ for $Z \indep Y$---natural extensions of the EnKU have been proposed and studied, including the conditional mean filter (corresponding to $\phi(Z,Y)=Z+f(Y)$) \cite{lei2011moment, hoang2021machine} and the stochastic map filter (where $\phi$ has triangular structure \cite{spantini2022coupling}). \end{remark} The question we answer in the remainder of this section is whether there can be \textit{other} affine transports

-besides the EnKU that achieve exactness for $\pi \in \mathrm{E}^\mathrm{EnKU}$.
-In order to gain some intuition, we go back to the set of Gaussian $\pi$ which is clearly contained in $\mathrm{E}^\mathrm{EnKU}$ as can be seen by considering the law of its posterior.
-As we explained in the introduction, there are many other affine conditional maps implementing exact Bayesian updates for Gaussian distributions $\pi$.
+besides the EnKU, that achieve exactness for $\pi \in \mathcal{E}^\mathrm{EnKU}$.
+To gain some intuition, we go back to the set of Gaussian $\pi$, which is clearly contained in $\mathcal{E}^\mathrm{EnKU}$.
+As we explained in the introduction, there are many other affine maps implementing exact conditioning for Gaussian joint distributions $\pi$.
 The fundamental reason for this degree of freedom in the choice of $L$ is that Gaussian distributions have strong symmetries.
-The law of a Gaussian vector $G\in \R^d$ is a \emph{stable distribution}, meaning that the sum of two independent Gaussians is, again, Gaussian \cite{samorodnitsky1994stable, zolotarev1986one, nolan1998multivariate}.\footnote{Gaussians actually are the only stable random variables with finite second moment \cite{feller1971introduction}.} As a consequence of that, they are \emph{self-decomposable}, meaning that for every $\lambda\in (0,1)$, $G$ is \emph{$\lambda$-decomposable} \cite{loeve1945nouvelles, ken1999levy, rajba2001multiple}, meaning there exists another independent $G_\lambda$ (that is actually also Gaussian) such that
+The distribution of a Gaussian vector is a \emph{stable distribution}, meaning that the sum of two independent Gaussians is again Gaussian \cite{samorodnitsky1994stable, zolotarev1986one, nolan1998multivariate}.\footnote{Gaussians are the only stable random variables with finite second moment \cite{feller1971introduction}.} As a consequence, Gaussians are \emph{self-decomposable}: specifically, letting $G$ denote a Gaussian random vector in $\R^d$, $G$ is \emph{$\lambda$-decomposable} for every $\lambda\in (0,1)$ \cite{loeve1945nouvelles, ken1999levy, rajba2001multiple}, meaning that there exists another independent Gaussian vector $G_\lambda$ such that